Bayesian Sparse Gaussian Mixture Model in High Dimensions: Discussion

 \section{Discussion}

 We propose a Bayesian approach for high-dimensional Gaussian mixtures where the cluster mean vectors exhibit certain sparsity structure.
-We fully explore the minimax risk for estimating the mean matrix, show that the posterior contraction rate of the proposed Bayesian model is minimax optimal, and obtain an error bound for the mis-clustering error.
-Our approach works well in both simulation and the real-world applications.
+We fully investigate the minimax risk for estimating the mean matrix, show that the posterior contraction rate is minimax optimal, and obtain an error bound for the mis-clustering error.
+Our approach demonstrates superior performance in both simulation study and real-world applications.

 There still exist challenges that need further research.
-One interesting extension is to consider scenarios where the cluster-specific covariance matrices have some structures, such as sparsity structures \citep{10.1214/15-EJS1081} or spiked structures \citep{doi:10.1198/jasa.2009.0121}.
-On the implementation side, algorithms based on MCMC can be computationally expensive in ultra-high dimensions.
+One extension is to consider scenarios where the cluster-specific covariance matrices have some structures, such as sparse spiked structures \citep{xie2022bayesian}.
+Exploring the theoretical properties of covariance matrix estimation could be an interesting future direction.
+On the implementation side, algorithms based on Markov chain Monte Carlo can be computationally expensive in ultra-high dimensions.
 Certain optimization-based alternatives, such as variational Bayes methods \citep{ray2021variational} can be attractive.
 Developing the underlying backbone theory for variational Bayes approaches can be a promising future research direction as well.